Cuis-Smalltalk/Learning-Cuis/SamplePackage4.md

 ![Cuis Window](SamplePkg/Sample-Package-072.png)

-I also look at some of the other fontPreferenceChanged methods to see how they handle this method.
+I also look at some of the other fontPreferenceChanged methods to see how they handle a font resize.

 Basically, Morphs which draw Strings know how to update their fonts.
-However, window Morphs do their own layouts and only the windows know how to update this when things change.
+However, window Morphs do their own layouts and only the windows know how to update their layouts when things change.

-So we can adjust in our own fontPreferenceChanged method.
+We can adjust to a new font size in our own fontPreferenceChanged method.

 ````Smalltalk
 fontPreferenceChanged